 In Washington, the final paycheck for terminating employees should be issued no later than the next regularly scheduled payday.

-WA Dept. of L&I: Final Paycheck
+WA Dept. of L&I: Getting Paid (see: Final Paychecks)

 WA Employment Security Dept.: How to file a claim for unemployment insurance benefits